NationalBankBelgium/ngx-form-errors/README.md

 		formErrorsMessageService.addErrorMessages({
 			required: "Field is required",
 			minlength: "Min length is 5",
-			pattern: "Field must contain at least one uppercase, one lowercase, and one number" });
+			"foo.pattern": "Field must contain at least one uppercase, one lowercase, and one number" });

 		// optionally, add the field names to the NgxFormErrorsMessageService